hoelsner/wireguard-container-endpoint/docs/scenarios/README.md

 ![](scenario_2/scenario_2.drawio.svg)

 **With Wireguard**, full connectivity is only possible when all tunnels are active.
 To provide some basic redundancy for a Client, a "dynamic peer route" function needs to be implemented.
-This should inject the routes into the local routing table based on the tunnel state on the Tempoda Hub from the scenario.
+This should inject the routes into the local routing table based on the tunnel state on the temporary Hub from the scenario.

 The manual configuration is explained [here](scenario_2/manual_configuration.md).